 A mediation is essentially a facilitated negotiation.
-A third-party neutral mediator, who is trained in conflict resolution methods, sits with you and the person you're having the disagreement with and helps you both to talk things through.
+A third-party neutral mediator, who is trained in conflict resolution methods, sits with (or Zooms with) you and the person you're having the disagreement with and helps you both to talk things through.
 The mediator does not "take sides" or make a decision, like a judge or an arbitrator.
-Rather, he or she works to find the root of the conflict and consider potential options.
+Rather, the mediator works to find the root of the conflict and consider potential options.

 The costs of mediation work quite differently from the costs of litigation.
 In litigation, both sides would normally hire their own attorneys.
 Most attorneys charge by the hour, meaning that the longer the legal dispute takes, the more you pay in fees.